zhenzhangca/Code_Challenges/README.md

-# Java Solutions for technical problems
+# Java Solutions for technical questions

 - Implement a binary search tree
 - Check if a number is even or odd